wazuh/wazuh-kubernetes/deploy_eks_cluster/README.md

       - `vpc public public-subnet#-az`: the existing public subnet AZ.
       - `vpc public public-subnet#-az id`: the existing public subnet ID.
       - `vpc public public-subnet#-az cidr`: the existing public subnet CIDR.
+3. The deployment requires at least 7 CPU units.
+We sugest to use 3 `m5a.large` instances.
+Feel free to change the instance type according to the deployment requirements.
-3. Run the following command:
+4. Run the following command:
    a.
 Not existing VPC
     ```BASH
     eksctl create cluster -f cluster.yml